microsoft/restler-fuzzer/restler/checkers/README.md

 race conditions when RESTler is run in parallel mode. <br/>
 * The __rendered_sequence__ argument is a RenderedSequence object that contains information about the sequence that was rendered.
 This object contains:
-  * sequence - The Sequence object that was rendered
+  * sequence - The Sequence object that was rendered.
   * valid - A boolean indicating whether or not the sequence was "valid" (20x) when rendered.
   * faliure_info - A FailureInformation enum that, if set, indicates a reason for the sequence to have failed.
   * final_request_response - The response received after sending the final request in the sequence, as an HttpResponse object.

 ### Sending requests and parsing responses
-Before sending a request to the server, the request's data must first be rendered.
-The correct "checker way" of rendering a request is to call the self._render_and_append_data_to_sequence function with the request and the sequence being rendered.
+Before sending a new request to the service under test, the request's data must first be rendered.
+The correct "checker way" of rendering a request is to call the self._render_and_send_data function with the request and the sequence being rendered.
 It is important to pay careful attention to the Sequence object that will be used during the execution of the checker.
-If a sequence is being re-rendered by the checker, a new Sequence object should be created and each request should be added to it along with its rendered data - the rendered data portion is added using the _render_and_append_data_to_sequence function above.
+If a sequence is being re-rendered by the checker, a new Sequence object should be created and each request should be added to it along with its rendered data - the rendered data portion is added using the _render_and_send_data function above.
 For the cases where the original sequence will _not_ be re-rendered, it is sufficient to append any new requests and their data to the end of the sequence object that was passed to the apply() function originally.
+In other words, all these requests are then executed one by one from the current state (which is thus not reset between these executions).

-After the sequence has been updated and the request's data has been rendered, the checker can then call self._send_request along with the parser and rendered data that were returned from the render_and_append_data_to_sequence function.
+After the sequence has been updated and the request's data has been rendered, the checker can then call self._send_request along with the parser and rendered data that were returned from the _render_and_send_data function.
 The _send_request function will return the server's response (as a string).
 From there, the checker can make a call to self._rule_violation along with the
 Sequence object for the sequence that was just sent to the server and the response returned by _send_request.
 If _rule_violation returns True then it means that there was a rule violated and the checker should now update the bug_buckets and print the suspect